ourchurchtoo/website/src/posts/2021-03-04-what-the-church-needs-to-know-about-mental-health.md

 #### **Coming alongside**

 Know your limits.
 If a therapist is involved, work with the mental health professional rather than simply handing the person off.
 Offer to speak with the therapist, to share observations, and to join a therapy session if wanted.
-Check in  with the person, just as you would check in with someone with cancer.
+Check in  with the person, just as you would check in with someone with a physical illness.
 Offer to pray.
 Offer to listen to them pray.
 Encourage them to lament and speak honestly with God, even as they hope.
 Offer to find them a mentor or spiritual director, but again, don’t just hand them off.
 Fundamentally, people want to be seen and known and accepted.

 > Acknowledge that God’s healing takes many forms.
 Process miracles restore people gradually, over time, healing people in a way beyond our understanding.